-How Soon Can You Use An Egg After Birth?
-The Wait Won't Be Too Long
+How Soon You Can Use An Egg Postpartum

 Thanks to Gwyneth Paltrow, I recently learned that there is an egg other than the kind you crack over a frying pan for breakfast.
 The concept has drawn both positive and negative attention, as well as a number of questions.
 For postpartum moms in particular, knowing how soon you can use an egg after birth may come to mind if it's something you currently utilize or are interested in trying out to strengthen your pelvic floor postpartum.